April 14-15, 2014

 This conference brings together military families, leading civilian and military researchers, providers of educational and health care services, and other stakeholders who care for the mental and physical health of children and families connected to the military.

 For this conference, special health care needs are defined as having or being at increased risk for a chronic physical, developmental, behavioral, or emotional condition and that requires health and related services of a type or amount beyond that required generally.
-Nearly 14% of children in the United States have special health care needs; however, less is known about the prevalence of these needs among military connected children.
+About 15% of children in the United States have special health care needs; however, less is known about the prevalence of these needs among military connected children.

 The conference will explore what is known about military connected children with special health care needs in terms of their educational, psychosocial, and physical health statuses.
 Participants will also explore gaps in the knowledge base especially as they relate to disparities in health care access and utilization within these families.